1. Capability and capacity

 4. Maximise and leverage private sector investment

-The finance provided or guaranteed by the Territory is matched by at least an equivalent amount of new private sector finance.
+The finance provided by the Territory is matched by at least an equivalent amount of new private sector finance.

 - Summarise and provide evidence of previous attempts to secure private finance for the project on commercial terms and conditions.